Ehesp/foobar/docs/messaging/reference/Messaging.md

 [method]requestPermission() returns Promise containing void;[/method]

 Notification permissions are required to send a user push messages.
 Calling this method displays the permission dialog to the user and resolves if the permission is granted.

+After granted the permission, calling [ref messaging.IOSMessaging#registerForRemoteNotifications] will sync your app's apns token with firebase on demand.

 Returns a promise that resolves if permission is granted, otherwise, it is rejected with an error.